 Dual Degrees.
 Double your options with a dual degree in journalism and Latin American Studies.
 You can also opt for one of the following: Legal Studies; Middle Eastern and North African Studies; Public Administration; or Environmental Science.
 See Dual Degree Options.

 - For spring: Rolling deadline, preferably by Aug.
-1 for international students or Sept.
-1 for domestic students
+1, but applications will be accepted until Sept.
+1 from international students or Nov.
+1 from U.S. students

 For more information on application and administrative questions: